 Be sure to test in different browsers.
 See the list of browsers supported by Help Center.

-- Set the display name of your Help Center.
+- Set the display name for your Help Center.

 The display name can be the same as your subdomain or different.
 The name appears in the footer of the standard Copenhagen theme (see Changing the name of your Help Center).

-- Ensure that your default language is properly set.
+- Ensure that your default language is properly set for your Help Center.

 It is important to set your default language before you add any articles to your Help Center, as the source locale for your articles defaults to your default Help Center language.
 A mismatch between the default language and the language you select for your articles could cause your content to not appear.

 Your Help Center default language is initially determined by the default language setting for your account in the Support admin (see Configuring the default language for your Help Center).

 - Add your content to the Help Center.

 Migrate content from an existing knowledge base or community, if you want (see Migrating existing content to Help Center).

 Create knowledge base categories and sections (see Organizing your Help Center knowledge base content in categories and sections).